Dolganoff/Preamp_3EQ_LA/README.md

 old_do_not_use:
 	old files, do not use these ;)

-script:
+scripts:
-  zip package creation script
+  zip package creation scripts

 Fabrication files
 -----------------